-We all use USB drives, handing them back and forth like digital business cards and plugging unfamiliar ones into our computer all the time.
+We all use USB drives, handing them back and forth like digital business cards and plugging unfamiliar ones into our computers all the time.
 But did you know these drives often serve as prime sources of malware and viruses?
-It makes sense — when a jump drive or thumb drive is shared between so many different user and computers, its chances of being corrupted go up exponentially.
+It makes sense—when a jump drive or thumb drive is shared between so many different users and computers, its chances of being corrupted go up exponentially.

 Unsurprisingly, antivirus and spyware programs have so far proven ineffective at stopping these kinds of deep-rooted malware attacks.
 Nohl and Lell’s virus was shown to be able to assume control over keyboards, issue commands to download and install malicious files, convert the USB stick into a network drive, and even corral and redirect Internet traffic from a computer’s browser.

 Since firmware is so hard to scan and clean, many security researchers proposed a drastic threat-mitigation solution: stop using USB drives altogether.
 Although sales of the devices still account for more than $2.5 billion worldwide, in this cloud-driven age of Dropbox and Google Drive, it certainly seems possible.

 USB insecurity isn’t a shocking new phenomenon, though.
 The NSA reportedly possesses modified USB cables that can infect computers and act as a wireless bridge for future surveillance efforts, and “Fake Flash Drives” are routinely manipulated to appear more full than they are before being sold to unsuspecting consumers.
 And it’s not just jump drives with the capacity for corruption; anything that connects via USB (keyboards, mice, printers, hard drives) can be commandeered by cyberattackers.

 What Can You Do to Protect Yourself, Your Systems, and Your Business from Potentially Infected USB Drives?